A Key West regular, Mike Leach leaves a legacy - and an empty bar stool

 Leach spent news conferences talking about aliens and walked reporters past a graveyard while discussing his theories about the existence of ghosts.
 He kept a life-size talking pirate statue in his office.
 He interrupted one interview by casually speaking into a drive-through speaker, prompting a few friends and former colleagues to wonder whether the Mike Leach persona had overtaken the man himself.

 “There’s this chip on his shoulder, and it’s the gist of: We just want to win in football.
-We don’t give a s—- how it’s done,” Dykes said.
+We don’t (care) how it’s done,” Dykes said.
 “If our guy is a little bit nutty, that just makes it a little more fun.
 They want somebody who’s going to kiss babies and raise money, and Mike’s not going to do any of that.”

 In late 2020, Leach met two administrators from another major program in an airport meeting room.
 It was early afternoon, so the group just left the window open and never turned on the lights.
 But Leach went Leach, pivoting from having a remarkable program turnaround at Washington State that produced four consecutive winning seasons to the outlook for the BYU men’s rugby team.

-“You can literally watch his face,” one of the administrators would recall. ” ‘S—-, he just took a turn.’ “
+“You can literally watch his face,” one of the administrators would recall. “ ‘… he just took a turn.’ ”

 A short time later, Mississippi State hired Leach.
 He installed the same offense he perfected decades earlier.
 He did media interviews.
 He got to know the town, and outsiders contemplated whether the SEC, with its prestige and money, represented the legitimacy he long sought.